vlodek69/airport-api/README.md

 ## Features

-1. User can create orders with tickets for desired airplane flight.
+1. Users can create orders with tickets for desired airplane flight.
 2. Staff users can manage info about the flights.
 Such as:
     - Airports, served as destination and departure points.
 Includes information about the name of the country and of the nearest city;
     - Airplanes with customisable cabins of different seat capacities and comfort classes;